 \subsection{Existence}

 In this section we show that every link can be represented by a cube diagram.
-One way to prove this fact is to show that every closed braid can be embedded in a cube diagram.
-This procedure produces cube diagrams with large cube number, even for braids with a small number of crossings.
 An efficient way to produce a cube diagram is to show that a grid diagram gives rise to a cube diagram.
 But not every grid diagram does so:

-\begin{example} There exists grid diagrams which cannot be the projections of cube diagrams. \end{example}
+\begin{example} There exists grid diagrams which cannot be the projections of any cube diagram. \end{example}

 To describe the example we need a bit of terminology.
 A {\it bend} in a grid diagram for a link $L$ is a pair of segments in $L$ which meet at a common $X$ or $O$ marking (see Figure \ref{bend}).